 Slickly-packaged docu “Make It Funky!” is a big, easy overview of New Orleans’ rich musical heritage.
 Proudly calling burg “one funky city,” Neville Brothers and funky Meters vocalist/keyboardist Art Neville narrates town’s history with satisfying detail.
-Pic could enjoy perfunctory bigscreen playdates but will really shake its tail feathers on cable and DVD.
+Marinated by the confluence of African and Caribbean rhythms with the slave and immigrant cultures that produced city’s Mardi Gras, music is a rich stew of syncopated influences.
+As with recent blues evue “Lightning in a Bottle,” which also featured affable drummer Steve Jordan as musical director, pic could enjoy perfunctory bigscreen playdates but will really shake its tail feathers on cable and DVD.

 Landmarks such as Congo Square and the Dew Drop Inn provide topographic reference, while an explanation of the “second line” of the New Orleans funeral tradition sheds light on an oft-seen but little-understood ritual whereby “life is celebrated, death is honored.”

 Thesis is supported by interviews with musicians such as pianist Jon Cleary and legendary drummer Earl Palmer, plus influential DJ Jim Russell and recording studio owner Cosimo Matassa.
 Via clips, local legends and breakout artists Fats Domino, Little Richard and Dr. John are praised.